Enrolling in Courses

 Reach out to your academic advisor to figure out alternate arrangements.
 If your advisor isn't sure what to do, reach out to the Director of Undergrad Studies (Kathi Fisler) or the Director of Masters Studies (Nikos Triandopoulos).

 Each instructor decides how to handle overrides for their own courses.
-Many faculty will not issue any overrides until shopping period begins.
+Many faculty will not issue any overrides until shopping period begins (because we are reserving seats for incoming students).